 If you have a new baby around the house, you are going to end up using a lot of disposable baby wipes – plain and simple.
 I remember when we had the twins that we had built up what I considered to be a lifetime supply of wipes and diapers from our baby showers and after a month or two I realized that I was sadly mistaken and immediately started to worry about the cost of baby wipes moving forward.

-All things considered, the cost for baby wipes during the first year will be about $120-547 with an average cost per wipe of between $.02 and $.06.
+All things considered, the cost for baby wipes during the first year will be about $120-547 with an average cost of $10-45 per month and between $.02 and $.06 per wipe.
 Where you fall in this range will depend on the type of wipes you use, how you purchase them, how often your baby needs a diaper change, and how often you end up using them on other things around the house!

 I hate giving out price ranges because they somehow feel a little less helpful than an exact number, but the reality is that baby wipe usage will vary dramatically from house to house.
 Let’s dig into how to lower the average cost you are paying per baby wipe and explore the many different ways that the wipes will get used up faster than you might think!

 Breaking down the Average and Yearly Cost of Baby Wipes

 This is a big question so we are just going to have to dive in and get dirty with the details.
 I’m going to break things down the way we did when we first started tackling this question so that you can avoid some of the mistakes we made, save some money, and get the highest quality baby wipes to use on your little one.

 Of course, with a name like Natural Baby Life we are obviously going to prefer to use the safer, more natural brands of baby wipes on our baby’s bottom, but I’m going to open this post up a little to include a wide range of options and costs so that you can get a feel for how much money they will cost with your needs.

 How to get the lowest cost per baby wipe